Jasper Johns: Mind/Mirror

 Bank of America is the National Sponsor

-The presentation in New York is sponsored by
+In New York, this exhibition is sponsored by

-Generous support is provided by Judy Hart Angelo, Neil G. Bluhm, Susan and John Hess, and the Whitney’s National Committee.
+Generous support is provided by Judy Hart Angelo; Neil G. Bluhm; Matthew Marks; and Kevin and Rosemary McNeely, Manitou Fund.

-Additional support is provided by Johanna and Leslie Garfield, Chris Harland and Ashley Leeds, the Jon and Mary Shirley Foundation, Margo Leavin, Martin Z. Margulies, the National Endowment for the Arts, and Norman Selby and Melissa Vail Selby.
+Additional support is provided by Aaron and Leslee Cowen, Kathy and Richard Fuld, Johanna and Leslie Garfield, Ashley Leeds and Christopher Harland, Mrs. Ronnie F. Heyman, Sheila and Bill Lambert, Barbara and Richard Lane, Margo Leavin, Janie C. Lee, Richard and Nancy Lubin, Martin Z. Margulies, the National Endowment for the Arts, Monique and Gregg Seibert, Norman Selby and Melissa Vail Selby, and Gloria H. Spivak.

 The opening dinner is sponsored by Christie’s